 Dylan Freytag, P.E.

-As a structural engineer, Dylan combines technical command with strong communication abilities and a diverse project portfolio.
+Dylan combines technical command with strong communication abilities and a diverse project portfolio.
 Dylan recognizes that successful projects do not result from technical prowess, alone-rather, a combination of engineering knowledge, open communication and collaboration, and a desire to understand clients' needs and expectations, such as for practical and constructible repair solutions or thorough insight for nuanced construction litigation cases.

 Prior to Pivot, Dylan performed structural designs on many of the sports stadiums, hospitals, and hospitality facilities you use today.
 Dylan later entered the structural forensics/repair world, where he refined his skill as a relentless investigator and practical repair designer.
 Dylan's past projects span from Hawaii to the East Coast and from Seattle to Honduras.
 Dylan's tireless efforts have earned the respect of both peers and clients.